-The Group and the Company have finance leases for certain assets (Note 11).
-Obligations under finance leases of RM3,927,000 (2018: RM6,551,000) and RM2,951,000 (2018: RM5,387,000) of the Group and of the Company respectively, are secured by a charge over the leased assets.
+In the previous financial year, the Group and the Company had finance leases for certain assets (Note 11).
+Obligations under finance leases of RM3,927,000 and RM2,951,000 of the Group and of the Company respectively, were secured by a charge over the leased assets.

-At reporting date, the finance leases of the Group and of the Company bore effective interests between 3.80% and 6.87% (2018: between 3.80% and 6.60%), and 3.80% and 6.59% (2018: 3.80% and 6.60%) per annum respectively.
+In the previous financial year, the finance leases of the Group and of the Company bore effective interests between 3.80% and 6.87%, and 3.80% and 6.59% per annum respectively.